My Best Friend's Girl (song): Composition

-"My Best Friend's Girl" is a new wave, power pop and rockabilly song, written in the key of F major.
+"My Best Friend's Girl" is a new wave and power pop song with rockabilly elements such as vocal slap-echo and clean electric guitar tone.
 It begins with chords in the lower register of the guitar, following a two-bar chord progression of F-B♭-C. Handclaps enter in bar five, and after the eight-bar intro (following descending synthesizer sounds from David Robinson's Syndrums), the first verse begins featuring Ric Ocasek's vocals over a lead guitar lick.
 An electronic piano (a Yamaha CP-30) is introduced in the first chorus, followed by a rockabilly guitar lick which leads to the second verse.
 The song is composed in contrasting verse-chorus form.

 The song was originally written and recorded in E major, one semitone lower, and then the entire master tape was sped up to place it in F major.
 Many live performances show the band performing the song in E.

-The lyrics depict a man's frustration with a woman who is dating his best friend after the man dated her.
+The lyrics depict a man's frustration with a woman who is dating his best friend after the narrator dated her.
 The narrator notes, "She's my best friend's girl, but she used to be mine."

 Release

 Released in October 1978, "My Best Friend's Girl" entered the US Billboard Hot 100 singles chart for the week ending October 21.
 It peaked at number 35 on the charts in December.
 In addition, the song reached number 40 on the Dutch Top 40, number 55 in Canada, and number 67 in Australia.
 The song was the highest-charting UK single of the band's career, peaking at number three in November 1978.

 The single was the first picture disc available commercially in the UK.

 "My Best Friend's Girl" was included on the soundtrack to the film Over the Edge (1979), and the song appears on numerous compilation albums, such as the band's Greatest Hits (1985), Just What I Needed: The Cars Anthology (1995), and Complete Greatest Hits (2002).
 A live version of the song by the New Cars appears on their debut album, It's Alive!
 (2006).
-The song originates from late 1976-early 1977 as another successful demo, like "Just What I Needed", of the song was done.
+The song originates from late 1976-early 1977 demo recording, alongside an early version of "Just What I Needed".